How Can Disabilities Impact Oral Health?

 In particular, they commonly develop oral health issues, such as:

-- Periodontal Disease (PD) – this is the most prevalent oral health issue diagnosed in patients with Down syndrome.
+this is the most prevalent oral health issue diagnosed in patients with Down syndrome.
 In short, PD is the most severe form of gum disease that results in permanent bone loss.
 It is caused by the long-term buildup of plaque and tartar (hardened plaque).
 Since people with Down syndrome tend to neglect oral care, this disease often spreads rapidly.
 As a result, many people begin losing permanent anterior (front) teeth during their teenage years.

-- Other Contributing Conditions – this includes cavities, conical-shaped tooth roots, malocclusion (misaligned teeth), dental trauma, and bruxism (teeth grinding).
+These include cavities, conical-shaped tooth roots, malocclusion (misaligned teeth), dental trauma, and bruxism (teeth grinding).

 Autism spectrum disorder (ASD) impairs a person’s ability to talk and interact.
-Children with severe autism may have trouble cooperating in a dental office, which makes routine oral care difficult to accomplish every six months.
+Children with severe autism may also have trouble cooperating in a dental office, which makes routine oral care difficult to accomplish every six months.
 However, most people with mild or moderate autism can be treated normally in a dental setting.

 It is also common for those with autism to develop inconsistent at-home oral care routines, which increases the risk of cavities and other dental infections.
 Lastly, certain medications taken for autism can cause generalized gingivitis (mild gum disease).

 Cystic fibrosis (CF)